CSS is the key presentational technology that is used in website design.

 As a result, development of the large websites became a long and expensive process, since the style information were repeatedly added to every single page of the website.

-To solve this problem and improve web presentation capabilities CSS was introduced by World Wide Web Consortium (W3C) in 1996.
+To solve this problem CSS was introduced in 1996 by the World Wide Web Consortium (W3C), which also maintains its standard.
 CSS was designed to enable the separation of presentation and content.
 Now web designers can move the formatting information of the web pages to a separate style sheet which results in considerably simpler HTML markup, and better maintainability.

-Note: Our CSS tutorial will help you to learn the fundamentals of CSS language, from the basic to advanced topics step-by-step.
+Note: Our CSS tutorial will help you to learn the fundamentals of the latest CSS3 language, from the basic to advanced topics step-by-step.
 If you're a beginner, start with the basic section and gradually move forward by learning a little bit every day.

 What You Can Do with CSS